Noe Zhordania: Revolution and independence

 In 1919, there was a proportional system based on the Constituent Assembly elections.
 The meeting was opened on March 12.
 Out of 130 deputies, 109 were Social-Democrat.
 Zhordania was free from autocratic dictatorial aspirations and considered the advice from other parties.
 The coat of arms of Georgia was adopted after Zhordania's proposal.
 To avoid clericalism, all religious signs related to St. George were removed.
 On March 21, 1919, he was elected as a chairman of the Government, who was also one of the two High Representatives of the Republic of Georgia, with chairman of the Constituent Assembly.

 Under Noe Zhordania's leadership, the new administration established the Tbilisi State Conservatory and the Institute of Caucasian Archaeology and History in 1917.
 They designated Georgian as the official language of the republic and founded Tbilisi State University, declaring it to be a Georgian language institute of higher education.

 During 1919–20, Georgia experienced serious troubles.
-The Bolsheviks consistently organized fights.
-Philipe Makharadze escaped from the Metekhi prison, which ceased the rumors that he was assisted by Zhordania himself, as an old friend.
+The Bolsheviks consistently organized rebellions.
+Filipp Makharadze escaped from the Metekhi prison amid rumors that he was assisted by Zhordania himself, as an old friend.
 The country experienced great economic hardship, lack of food and bread, and hyperinflation.
 In his memoirs Zhordania noted that because of the hardship it was difficult to convince people to work with the government.